 The Iranian Zulfiqar (also written Zolfaqar) main battle tank is believed to be pieced together or developed from major components of the Russian T-72 and American M48 and M60 tanks.
 This tank, which is claimed to be in production in Iran, is said to be similiar in configuration to the M-48 and M-60.
 Other reports suggest that it bears a close resemblance to the American M1 Abrams.

 One of the features of the Zulfiqar tank that has drawn the attention of the Defense Ministry is that indigenously-made parts have been used in it.
-Prototypes of the tank were tested in 1993.
-Six semi-industrial prototypes of the tank were produced and tested in 1997.
+The Zulfiqar Iranian main battle tank (MBT) was conceived by Brigadier General Mir-Younes Masoumzadeh, deputy ground force commander for research and self-sufficiency of the armed forces.
+It is named after Zulfiqar, the legendary sword of Ali, the first Shiite Imam.

 The Iranian tank is armed with a 125mm smoothbore gun fitted with a fume extractor, which may be fed from an automatic loader.
 It is known that the Zulfiqar uses suspension like that fitted to Western MBTs such as the M48/M60 MBT.
 The diesel engine is not taken from the T-72 since this has a distinct exhaust outlet on the left side of the hull.
 This feature is absent on the Zulfiqar.